iSanax/More-Waypoint-Icons/README.md

 ## About
 Adds a wide variety of new waypoint icons for easier and more detailed map organization, including specialized markers for ores, traders, mushrooms, and other important points of interest.
 Designed to improve navigation and resource tracking, this mod works especially well alongside [Auto Map Markers](https://mods.vintagestory.at/automapmarkers) and [Alternative Map Icon Renderer Continued](https://mods.vintagestory.at/amirc), expanding its functionality with clearer visual customization and better map readability for exploration, trading, and gathering.

+Icons may look different than in the pictures without [Alternative Map Icon Renderer Continued](https://mods.vintagestory.at/amirc) mod, as long as the mod is supported I decided not to add alternative functionality

 <p float="left">
   <img src="docs/image/menu.png" width="33%" />
   <img src="docs/image/icons.png" width="66%" />